Jarasandha – King of Magadha

 A Rakshashi (demoness) named Jara stumbled upon these two pieces outside the palace.
 Moved by compassion, she picked them up and miraculously joined them together.
 To her astonishment, the child came to life.
 She returned the living infant to the king, who, out of gratitude, named him Jarasandha, combining “Jara” (for the Rakshashi who saved him) and “sandha” (meaning “joined together”).
 The boy grew to be a mighty and fearless man with immense physical strength and a keen mind.

-Jarasandha’s ambition was equally enormous.
+Other figures like Keechaka, whose power and arrogance clashed with the Pandavas during their exile, also represent the many regional tyrants whose defeat was necessary for the rise of dharma.
 Over time, he began capturing kings from neighboring regions, imprisoning them in his dungeons.
 His intention was to capture 108 kings in total, whom he planned to sacrifice in a grand ritual dedicated to the god Rudra, an act that would make him virtually invincible.
-By the time of his fateful encounter with Krishna, Arjuna, and Bheema, he had already imprisoned 100 kings and was actively seeking more to complete his sacrificial count.
+By the time of his fateful encounter with Krishna – An Incarnation of Vishnu, Arjuna, and Bheema, he had already imprisoned 100 kings and was actively seeking more to complete his sacrificial count.

 Recognizing Jarasandha’s threat to dharma (cosmic order) and justice, Krishna devised a plan to eliminate him.
 He, along with the Pandava brothers Arjuna and Bheema, visited Magadha disguised as Brahmanas.
 They entered Jarasandha’s court and asked him for a duel, knowing that Jarasandha, as a Kshatriya (warrior), could not refuse a challenge.
 Jarasandha, eager to prove his strength, agreed to fight Bheema, the strongest of the Pandavas.

 Jarasandha’s story is a pivotal tale in the Mahabharata, reflecting themes of destiny, ambition, and the eventual triumph of dharma.
 His defeat not only liberated the captive kings but also weakened the support for the Kauravas, as Jarasandha had been one of their strongest allies.
 His death ultimately paved the way for the Pandavas’ success and the restoration of righteousness in the epic.
+Allies such as Shalwa and others formed a web of power around antagonists like Jarasandha and Duryodhana, whose defeat required both strength and strategy.
 This episode also emphasizes Krishna’s role as a strategist and protector of dharma, as well as Bheema’s unparalleled strength, showcasing the combined might and wisdom of the Pandavas and their allies.